abhimanyuchaudhary/task/README.md

   * ~~using css in react~~ https://material-ui.com
   * Fix login logout - like it's in the index.html file rn we have to put it in the react code.
 I haven't tried but this might prove difficult because google auth is weird
   * The mytasks page doesn't always load properly because of api client, might even give problem later on when switching lists
+  * Makeit so that signout takes you to landing page and all buttons are not pressable till logged in, for this bring the buttons to react
   * Front-End
     1. Main page with the actual list of tasks
       * UI design